 If you’re concerned about your dog gaining weight from such training, then try using non-edible items, such as pencils or a small dog toy.

 This trick teaches your dog patience and self-control, both of which are crucial for a successful therapy dog.
-Our testers and observers look for patience and a strong owner/ dog relationship when considering a dog for certification, so this trick is useful for those owners who are considering getting their pups certified.
+Our testers and observers look for patience and a strong owner/ dog relationship when considering a dog for certification.
+This trick is useful for those owners who are considering getting their pups certified.

 Want to take your training to the next level and get your dog certified as a therapy dog?
 Contact us, and our team will be happy to talk you through the process.
-We always need new members and their dogs to help us with our vital work, so feel free to reach out!
+We always need new members and their dogs to help us with our vital work, so please reach out!